viamrobotics/docs/docs/tutorials/viam-rover/try-viam-sdk.md

 Run the code to verify that the Viam SDK is properly installed and that the `viam-server` instance on your robot is live.

-You can run your code by typing the following into the terminal:
+You can run your code by typing the following into your terminal:

 {{< tabs >}}
 {{% tab name="Python" %}}